Recovering Costs from Wildfire Evacuations

 What Are Evacuation Costs?

-Evacuation costs are the reasonable, out-of-pocket expenses you incur when you’re forced to leave your home because of a wildfire.
+Evacuation costs are the out-of-pocket expenses you face when you have to leave your home due to a wildfire evacuation order.
 These costs can include:

 • Meals and groceries while displaced